bgcasey/climate_downscaling/README.md

 boosted regression trees to predict differences between ClimateNA and iButton temperatures.
 The file `1_code/r_notebooks/6_boosted_regression_trees.Rmd` provides the code and methods used.
-We built the boosted-regression trees using the `dismo` and `gbm` R packages.
+We built boosted regression trees using the `dismo` and `gbm` R packages.
 We repeated the following steps for Tmax, Tmin, and Tavg for the summer, fall, winter, and spring seasons:

 1. Tune BRT parameters using a grid of parameter options and the `gbm` R package ([Kuhn, Johnson, et al. 2013](#ref-kuhn2013applied);
     [Greenwell et al. 2022](#ref-R-gbm)).

-2. Apply the `gbm.step` function in the `dismo` package to build models with the tuned parameters ([Hijmans et al. 2021](#ref-R-dismo))
+2. Build models using the tuned parameters in the `gbm.step` function from the `dismo` package ([Hijmans et al. 2021](#ref-R-dismo))

 3. Drop variables that don’t improve model performance using `dismo::gbm.simplify`.

-4. Rerun models with reduced set of predictor variables.
+4. Rerun models with the reduced set of predictor variables.

-5. Generate offset rasters from the final models using `dismo::predict` (see `1_code/r_notebooks/7_boosted_regression_trees.Rmd` for the code).
+5. Generate offset rasters from the final models using `dismo::predict` (see `1_code/r_notebooks/7_make_predictive_offset_raster.Rmd` for the code).

 <img src="3_output/maps/mean_temp_offset_eg.png" width="100%" />